 For one thing, employers that do not carry workers’ compensation insurance are vulnerable to injury claims.
 If you work for a company that should carry workers’ compensation but doesn’t, this violates state law.
 Our team could help you seek out the financial support that should have been available to you.

 Some workplace injuries occur due to the negligence of someone other than an employer.
 For example, this is often a possibility on a construction site where many entities work together.
 If you were working on a roadway, a driver who crashed into your worksite could be responsible for your injuries.
-We can help you determine all liable parties and build a case against them on your behalf.
+We can build a case against third parties like these on your behalf.

 Talk to Our Team About Your Workplace Injury Today

 The team at Bogin, Munns & Munns is ready to help you protect your rights and pursue benefits following a workplace injury.
-We can offer the guidance, advice, support, and resources you are seeking.
-Call (407) 870-1919 to start your free consultation.
+Our firm can offer the guidance, advice, support, and resources you are seeking.
+Call (407) 305-2048 to start your free consultation with a member of the team.